hashkrish/cs1102-notes/lab_tasks/lab1.md

   - Display the calendar for the April of the year 2025 in a vertical format.

     Note: "Vertical calendar" refers to vertically-stacked dates.
-It looks like this:
+It looks something like this:

     ```
             5	12	...